zeljkot/presentations/kotlin/PITCHME.md

 ---
 # Kotlin backend one year later

-* Three and a half projects
+* Three and a half projects running smoothly
-* Occasional problems with plugins
+* More efficient and enjoyable than Java
 * Converted frontend developers

+---
+# Java vs Kotlin Today
 * Java is closing the gap
+ * 8: -parameters adds name metadata
+ * 9: additional stream functions
+ * 10: JEP 286 - inferred vars
-* Kotlin guides you to better style
+* Kotlin guides you to better style, and has

-Note:
-Java
-Java 8 on Android
--parameters Java 8
-Stream functions Java 9
-JEP 286 (var) 10

-Kotlin
-Extension and inline functions
+ * extension and inline functions
-Operator overloading
+ * operator overloading
+ * statemens as functions (if, try, when)
 ---
 # What Can You Do Now?